nschorgh/CaveXML/cavexml.md

 On occasion, it is discovered that two named caves are connected with one another, and hence form a single cave.
 The caves keep their individual names and the whole is referred to as a cave system.
 Another type of cave system is a lava tube with collapsed portions that divide the conduit into segments.
 A record in the database can be a cave (with one or more branches or segments) or a cave system (of two or more named caves).
 Entries can link to the system they are part of using the field [cave-system], which should match the [primary-cave-name] of the cave system.
 Caves can have a [cave-system] element even if a dedicated record for the cave system does not exist in the database.
 Vice versa, the entry [branch-name] links the cave system to branches or segments that have their own record (and their own entrances).
 (Note: A group of caves that are not connected and never were connected do not form a cave system and must be represented by individual entries.)

 **\<branch-name\>** *string*
-A [branch-name] is the [principal-cave-name] of named cave branches or cave segements with their own entrances.
+A [branch-name] is the [principal-cave-name] of named cave branches or cave segments with their own entrances.
 This field allows a record to be a cave system consisting of named caves that already have their own record in the database.
 Multiple [branch-name]s should be listed, even if the target records do not exist in the database.
 The presence of one or more [branch-name] entries identifies a record as a cave system.

 **\<reference\>**  *string*
 Bibliographical reference, often abbreviated as "Author et al. (year) doi".
 Multiple references should be separated by a semicolon or placed in multiple [reference] entries.
 All references that served as source of the data in the record ought to be entered here.
 Additional references about the cave can also be entered.
 A URL can also be a reference.